samuelorion/raph-analysis-first-repo/README.md

 ## Next steps

+- Raph use parameter macro
+- Run on whole data set with new parameters (WRITE DOWN YOUR PARAMETERS!) (write in your lab book how to do this - with screen shots!!!
+- Next -> modify python script
+- Next - analysis and figures!
-- issue with save csv
+- ~~issue with save csv~~
+ - still have issue of multiple lines per csv due to multiple objects segmented.
+Solution - python script to combine into single csv
-- set directory
+- ~~set directory~~
-- run and whole dataset
+- ~~run and whole dataset~~